 Melstone is a tiny town located in the state of Montana.
 With a population of 145 people and just one neighborhood, Melstone is the 149th largest community in Montana.
-Melstone has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Melstone has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Melstone is generally considered to be a blue-collar town.
 36.96% of the Melstone workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Melstone is a town of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Melstone who work in office and administrative support (17.39%), teaching (13.04%), and management occupations (13.04%).